 Use this Murdoch Minute to check that you are not bracing against your stirrups.
 When you can pick up your foot with your hand you will allow your horse to move your leg so that you follow his motion.
 You may be surprised that your feet don’t go numb and your knees stop hurting when your hip, knee and ankle follow your horse’s motion and always remember to enjoy the ride!

 Wendy Murdoch is available for lessons and clinics in the Northern Virginia region as well as throughout the United States.
 She teaches riders of all levels and disciplines how to improve the horse’s performance by improving their body position.
-On-line find more articles, blog and her book 50 5-Minute Fixes to Improve Your Riding, based on the Murdoch Minutes at www: murdochmethod.com.
+Take a look around the website to find more articles, blog and her book 50 5-Minute Fixes to Improve Your Riding, based on the Murdoch Minutes.